git-no/jekyll-breadcrumbs/README.md

   breadcrumb: Legal
   ---
   ```
-* If you use [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin) jekyll-breadcrumbs will translate each breadcrumb item if YAML *subset* in the page is set.
-If so this plugin will seek at first for *breadcrumb* within the subset of the language file, if breadcrumb is not found in the langauge file it will look for title within the subset.
-* Integrated the included SCSS file or create your own CSS.
+* Integrate the .scss file or create your own CSS stylesheet to format the breadcrumbs.
 * Integrate your icon as SVG or as Image.
 This example works with SVG simular with the *_include/icon-github.html* and *_include/icon-github.svg*.
 Change the line in nav-breadcrumbs.html